 The pressure on the caregiver's family should also be considered.
 Often a primary family caregiver leaves their career since they are unable to find other family members to help.
 If money is short is can be a significant concern.

 If a spouse is taking care of the other spouse, generally, they are older, and the impact on the caregiver spouse is even more significant.
-While you can get angry that no advance plan was put in place, if you find yourself in the situation, you must take action to reduce stress and maintain your own health.
+While you can get angry that no advance plan was put in place, if you find yourself in the situation, you must reduce stress and maintain your own health.

 Tips for Caregivers